polymorphic/tesla-model-y-checklist/README.md

 # Tesla Model Y Delivery Checklist

 The following is a distillation of posts from [`r/TeslaModelY`](https://www.reddit.com/r/TeslaModelY/).
+The list is not meant to replace Tesla's QC and thus doesn't offer 100% coverage.
+Rather, the contributions from MY owners who already walked the path aim to cover recurring problems that unfortunately seem to escape quality control at the factory as well as at the service centers.

-Use it to point things out and document findings upon inspecting your MY, to be handled by Tesla as pre-delivery issue(s).
+Use it to guide your inspection, point things out and document findings, and assemble a list of problems to be handled by Tesla as pre-delivery issue(s).

-Pull-requests welcome.
+Pull requests welcome.

 ## Exterior